 4. Webpage

-Review requests on web pages generally take two forms.
-The first is to present a message asking for a Google review after a customer has made an eCommerce purchase.
+Webpages present excellent opportunities to get customer feedback.
+One way to do this is to present a message asking for a Google review after a customer has made an eCommerce purchase.

 5. Social Media

-An effective way to use social media to solicit reviews is to search for mentions of your business or product.
-Hopefully, you’ll come across some glowing appraisals.
-All you need to do is hop into the comments, thank the customer for their feedback and ask them to leave a quick Google review.
+An effective way to use social media to get reviews is to search for mentions of your business.
+Hopefully, you’ll come across some glowing praise.

 I’m so glad to hear [response to positive praise]!
 Please do get in touch if there’s anything else we can do for you.
 It would be amazing if you could share your feedback as a Google review so other customers can find out about us!
 If you’d like to, just follow this link.
 [Include a link to Google business listing].
 Thanks so much!

-How to Respond to Reviews
+How to Respond to Positive Google Reviews

 Hi [customer’s name],